joelmarkus/PDAC-survival/README.md

 ## Workflow

 Run the scripts in the following order, passing the drug name as an argument each time (e.g., `Brigatinib`).
 All scripts are located in the `scripts/` folder.
+In our test data

 ### Step 1: Multi-seed RFE Ranking